 Buddy allows you to import your web sites and repositories in a couple of clicks.
-Create a new project, select Buddy as the Git provider, and choose an import option from the right column:
+Whenever you create a new project with Buddy as the source provider, a list of import options will appear in the right column.

-External Git repository - select this option if the repo is hosted on a private server.
-If you have a custom private repository and would like to import it to Buddy, create a new project, select Buddy as the provider and run the following commands in the terminal:git clone --bare CUSTOM_REPO_URLcd repo.gitgit remote add buddy BUDDY_REPO_URLgit push buddy --mirror
+- select this option if the repo is hosted on a private server.
+If you have a custom private repository and would like to import it to Buddy, create a new project, select Buddy as the provider and run the following commands in the terminal:

 CUSTOM_REPO_URL stands for the URL to the repository that you want to import, and